typemismatch/android-emulator/README.md

 docker run -dt -p 6901:6901 android-emulator
 ```
 * You can now browse to your host IP on port 6901 and run vnc_auto.html. (pwd below)
-* Once you're in, you'll use the browser to download the Android SDK and then setup your emulators.
-* Note: The pre-built docker image below has the SDK and Emulators installed and tested.
+* You'll now find the android SDK under the root folder, everything is now included in this build so you can run ./android avd to setup your emulators.
 * The default vnc password is "vncpassword".

 # Pre-Built Docker Image

 You can grab this image from the docker hub, docker pull https://hub.docker.com/r/craigw9292/android-emulator/